OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Coincidence Time Difference Selector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Responsible for selecting events based on the time difference between input signals.
-Here is an example of how to configure this in a macro file:
+Below is an example of how to configure it in a macro file:

 **Example** ::